ondrej-kvasnovsky/vaadin-8-on-grails-3/windows.md

 ### Step 4

-In this step we are going to set Grails home.
+In this step we are going to set Grails home beause you will need to run Grails commands from command line.

 ![](windows-grails-home.png)